Srishti20022/Data-Science-Projects/README.md

 # Data-Science
-This repository would contain different tutorials in python related to Data Science
+This repository contains different tutorials in python related to Data Science